Developer Guide

 Prerequisites:

-should be in the medicine list.
-Find it usingfindm metformin
+metforminshould be in the medicine list.
+Find it usingfindm metformin.
+NoOrdercontainsmetforminand noPersonhas an allergy tometformin. -

 Test case: